We focus on animals' safety and welfare

 IATA's Live Animal Regulations

-IATA's Live Animals Regulations (LAR) is the worldwide standard for transporting live animals by commercial airlines.
+Live Animals Regulations (LAR) is the worldwide standard for transporting live animals by commercial airlines.
 Whether it is a pet, an animal transported for zoological or agricultural purposes or for any other reason, the objective of the LAR is to ensure all animals are transported safely and humanely by air.
-The 44th edition of the regulations came into effect on 1 January 2018.
+The 45th edition of the regulations came into effect on 1 January 2019.

 More Live Animal Regulations Documentation